umisc/webctf/README.md

 -	What is client-side validation?

 The developer is embarrassed at their mistake and wants to prove they can write their own code.
 They're learning JavaScript and are really enthusiastic about it, enough to write a login feature in JavaScript.
-The dev has also learned a small amount about hash functions, too...
+The dev has also learned a small amount about hash functions to make their password verification script "better."

 -	What is a cookie?